goel4ever/gulp-contrib-clean/README.md

 <br>PS: As of now you can't pipe it with other plugins or use regular expressions

 ## Note
-`This package is process of being created.
+`This package is in process of being created.
 Please be patient.
 Feel free to contribute if you like.`

 ## TODO
 * List all files and folders deleted if option verbose is passed